Attendance Matters at Treviglas academy

 Medical appointments should be kept to a minimum and routine appointments/check-ups should be arranged where possible in the holidays.
 However, we are able to authorise absence for medical or orthodontic treatment when supported by a hospital or surgery appointment letter.

 Regular attendance is essential to ensure uninterrupted progress and to enable students to fulfil their potential.
-The attendance pattern for all children is monitored weekly, with the college seeking to work with and actively support parents to ensure regular attendance is maintained.
+The attendance pattern for all children is monitored weekly, with the school seeking to work with and actively support parents to ensure regular attendance is maintained.

 The Department for Education has published data on their website that clearly shows the link between attendance and attainment.
 This illustrates the fact that there will be an impact on your child’s education and exam results if their attendance is not consistently above 95% throughout their school years.